Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

-Brain-BodyLLM works best with GPT-4 backend and with feedback, with a perfect score in 7-out-of-10 tasks (Table \ref{tab:technique_comparison}).
-Improved task-object mapping (plate $\rightarrow$ plate and not dish bowl, bread $\rightarrow$ breadslice) and spotting non-executable commands (using $\bigl[Pass\bigr]$ token) boosts EXEC.
-GPT-4 plus feedback-enhanced planning reveals creative problem-solving.
+BrainBody-LLM works best with the GPT-4 backend, utilizing simulator feedback for error resolution demonstrating a perfect score in 7-out-of-10 tasks (Table \ref{tab:technique_comparison}).
+Improved task-object mapping (plate $\rightarrow$ plate and not dish bowl, bread $\rightarrow$ breadslice) and spotting non-executable commands (using $\textless$pass$\textgreater$ token) boosts EXEC.
+GPT-4 and feedback-enhanced planning reveals creative problem-solving.
 Figure \ref{fig:GPT-4-plans-feedback} (LHS) shows how feedback reinforces task planning in VH environment.
 By utilizing error messages from the simulator, GPT-4 can generate revised plans that avoid repeating previous mistakes.
 The extensive world knowledge embedded in these models empowers them to not only comprehend the problem but also to formulate innovative and unexpected solutions, surpassing human intuition in certain cases.

-We encountered issues with the simulation software concerning the design and properties of objects, leading to oscillation of the plan as the LLM tended to repeat previous steps.
-With realistic object properties, our model could likely succeed in the remaining tasks.
+LLMs are prone to hallucinations, and using two LLMs can cause compounded errors.
+The $\textless$pass$\textgreater$ token allows the BodyLLM to skip a hallucinated or infeasible high-level plan created by the BrainLLM.
+However, we observed that in many cases, the BodyLLM attempts to devise a suitable action plan, which is often non-executable.
+Compared to ProgPrompt, which uses assertion-based pre-condition checks before executing a command, our method scores lower in EXEC.
+Incorporating assertion-based checks into our framework will help further improve EXEC.
+Notably, human-level EXEC, calculated by manually assigning action statements to high-level instructions, stands at 94\%.
+This highlights the challenges in utilizing simulation environments like VirtualHome for our experiments, as many logical and syntactically correct statements were not executed due to simulator limitations in object properties.

+Our closed-loop feedback mechanism for LLM-based planning is potentially susceptible to oscillatory behaviors that occur when a Body-LLM-generated action primitive is syntactically correct but not executable due to physical constraints in the environment.
+An unresolved plan repeats itself and compounds the error through multiple feedback loops.
+Increasing the number of feedback loops does not always enhance the model's performance.
+Incorporating additional sensor modalities into the LLM-planning framework can help prevent such issues.
+For instance, an image-level scene graph description of the environment can inform the LLM of existing conditions, allowing it to revise erroneous plans accordingly.